iiroj/app-bar/README.md

 ### Ref

-If you need to access the dom element, you can supply your own ref from `React.createRef` via the `ref?: React.RefObject<any>` prop.
+If you need to access the dom element, you can supply your own ref from `React.createRef` via the `ref?: React.Ref<HTMLDivElement>` prop.